MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 > Rapid advances information technology have shifted the economics of information production, transmission, and storage.
 The result is that a vast and increasing amount of information is increasing stored digitally on-line, or near-line; but is not adequately protected against threats to long-term loss.
 The shift in information storage from physical to digital has technical, legal and economic dimensions -- and has changed the profile of threats to integrity, and the set of feasible methods for mitigating these threats.

-> This article addresses the problem of developing optimal strategies to ensure information integrity over long periods -- and against a diverse range of real-world  technical, legal, organizational, and economic threats.
-To address this problem we develop a general event-based simulation framework that can be used to flexibly and reproducibly simulate the effectiveness of various methods of storage, replication, auditing, and transformation against a diverse portfolio of threats to data loss.
+> This article addresses the problem of developing robust strategies to ensure information integrity over long periods -- and against a diverse range of real-world  technical, legal, organizational, and economic threats.
+To address this we frame the preseravation problem as a formal optimization problem, and develop a general event-based simulation framework that can be used to flexibly and reproducibly simulate the effectiveness of various methods of storage, replication, auditing, and transformation against a diverse portfolio of threats to data loss.

 > We use this framework to analyze combinations of preservation strategies across a range of scenarios that are represent varying threats and storage technologies.
-From this we derive general guidance for the use of replication, platform diversification, fixity metadata, integrity auditing, compression, and encryption where long-term integrity is desired.
+From this we derive general guidance for the use of replication, platform diversification, fixity metadata, integrity auditing, compression, and encryption where long-term integrity is desired -- especially where there is uncertainty over risks.

 - Summary Of Specific Recommendations